-One clinic, two cultures With the establishment of the new clinic, it was not only the decor and equipment that the two dentists had to worry about.
-They had both brought their own staff members into the new collaboration.
+One clinic, two cultures With the establishment of the new clinic, it wasn’t only the decor and equipment that the two dentists had to worry about.
+They both brought their own staff members into the new collaboration.

-But shared values and an overall start has paved the way for a great team at the clinic.

-"It has exceeded all expectations in bringing the two groups together.
-It was a really good match, but I think a great deal of the success is because we have the same values," says Mads Hørmand, and is complemented by his colleague.
+"Bringing the two groups together exceeded all expectations.
+It was a really good match, but I think a great deal of the success comes from having the same values," says Mads Hørmand.

-"It has been an advantage to start at the same time, so one group did not have patent on the clinic culture.
-Given that we have started at the same time, the staff have jointly had to find out about the everyday life," states Thomas Nøhr.
+His colleague Thomas agrees: "It was an advantage to have both groups start at the same time, so one group didn’t determine the clinic culture.
+Instead, the staff jointly learned about everyday life together.”